36 ACT to SAT Score Conversion

 Subject Score Breakdown

-Digital SAT structure: The current SAT operates entirely digitally with two main sections – Math and combined Reading & Writing (scored 200-800 each).
-Your ACT English and Reading scores both factor into the SAT Reading & Writing section.
+Digital SAT structure: The current SAT operates entirely digitally with two main sections - Math and combined Reading and Writing (scored 200-800 each).
+Your ACT English and Reading scores both factor into the SAT Reading and Writing section.

 ACT Math (36): This perfect score translates to a perfect 800 on SAT Math.
 A 36 in ACT Math is essentially identical to the maximum possible SAT Math score.

 ACT Science: No direct SAT equivalent exists for this section.
-ACT Science focuses on data analysis rather than scientific knowledge, so that perfect 36 science score doesn't convert to any SAT section.
+ACT Science focuses on data analysis rather than scientific knowledge, so that perfect 36 science score does not convert to any SAT section.

-Essentially, perfect ACT English/Reading scores translate to near-perfect SAT Reading & Writing, while a perfect ACT Math score becomes a perfect SAT Math score.
+Essentially, perfect ACT English/Reading scores translate to near-perfect SAT Reading and Writing, while a perfect ACT Math score becomes a perfect SAT Math score.

 The bottom line: a 36 ACT represents the pinnacle of standardized testing achievement, converting to the highest possible SAT scores in the current digital format.